Andy4495/emulator-8-bit/README.md

     - Generate a string containing the disassembled instruction and data
   - Execute the actual instruction (load, store, jump, etc.)

+The `HomemadeCPU` class structure is similar to the `Z80` class, but simplified in many areas due to the RISC vs. CISC differences in the processor architectures.
+One notable difference is that the Homemade CPU has fixed-length 2-byte instructions.

 ## Z80 Assemblers

 I have tested the emulator with the following Z80 assemblers: